agentflippy5/Hello-World/Python/Readme.txt

-More info after bugs are fixed!
-Open with any Python program.
-Download IDLE from python.org.
+Open with any Python 3.4 program.
+Download IDLE from python.org. ***Will not work with Python 2.7***